bigsk1/xai-api/README.md

 For detailed examples of how to use the API, check the documentation in the `docs` folder:

 - [API Usage Examples](docs/examples.md) - Examples of using each endpoint with curl
+- [Streaming API](docs/streaming.md) - Guide to using streaming responses for real-time output
 - [Ready-to-Use Curl Commands](docs/curl_commands.md) - Copy-pastable curl commands for testing
 - [API Integration Guide](docs/api_integration.md) - Code examples for integrating with different programming languages